Courses

 Description

 Data structure design, implementation, application, and analysis are explored.
-Abstract data types (ADTs) are introduced and uses of interfaces is emphasized.
-Topics include stacks, queues, linked lists, and trees.
-Recursion is revisited, the O notation is introduced, and computational complexity of searching and sorting algorithms are explored.
+Topics include stacks, queues, linked lists, trees, recursion, and computational complexity of searching and sorting algorithms.

 COP 3710 Introduction to Data Engineering - 3 credit(s)